anowell/today-puzzle/README.md

 29 30 31 XX XX XX XX XX
 ```

-This program will solve it for a given day, but outputting a solution like this (e.g. for Dec 25):
+This program will solve it for a given day by outputting a solution like this (e.g. for Dec 25):

 ```
 A A G G G G X X